jeff-adkisson/swe-3313-fall-2023/project/README.md

 ### Requirements Analysis and Elicitation

-The customer produced some notes you need to very carefully read.
+Your customer produced some notes you must read very carefully.

-After reading the customer's notes, paying carefully attention to what you think the customer MUST HAVE, NEEDS TO HAVE, or WANTS TO HAVE, hold an elicitation session with the customer to ask detailed questions.
+After reading the customer's notes (paying carefully attention to what you think the customer MUST HAVE, NEEDS TO HAVE, or WANTS TO HAVE) hold an elicitation session with the customer to ask detailed questions.

-Take detailed notes during elicitation.
+Take detailed notes during the requirements elicitation.
 Your customer is not going to be available 24/7.

-Note that there is more work that can be done in a single version in the customer's notes.
+Note that there is more work than can be done in Version 1 of your implementation in the customer's notes.
 Your responsibility for Version 1 is to implement all of the MUST HAVE requirements.
+You will document the other requirements in Version 2.

 ### Customer Notes for Requirements Elicitation

-It's a pleasure to work with your team to help my company sell ______( *whatever your team is selling* )__.
+It's a pleasure to work with your engineering team to help my company sell ______( *whatever your team is selling* )__.

 The new application must do a few things very well.
 There are some other things I need or want, but those may not make it into this first version.
 As you read this, I am sure you will be able to tell rapidly what I simply cannot do business without in the first version.
 Ask if you are not sure.

 Users must be able to self-register (create their own account) and login.
 I also must have a more powerful "admin" user type that can login and run sales reports.
-Obvious admins cannot self register.
+Obviously admins cannot self register.
 All users must have a unique username and 6-character (minimum) password.
-To make an admin, I guess someone who is already an admin needs to be able to transform a previously registered user into an admin.
-It would be great if there was a simple user interface to do that.
+To make an admin, someone who is already an admin needs to be able to transform a previously registered user into an admin.
+It would be great if there was a simple user interface to do that, but I need some process regardless if a user interface is too much work for Version 1.

-I need also ned my admins to be able to export the sales report in CSV format.
-I can live without this for a while, but I really need it sometime.

 After a user logs in (or registers), the user must see a list of all available inventory sorted by highest price to lowest price.
 This is the "main" screen.
 They cannot see anything that is already sold.
 The inventory must have a short name, picture, price, and brief description, plus a button to add the item to a shopping cart.
 Obviously the user can add multiple items to the cart.
 All items must have at least one picture.
 I'd love it if we could do multiple pictures, but I heard that might be hard in this first release, so I can live with that in the future if necessary.